Willie169/Android-Non-Root/README.md

 #### pkg
 pkg is a tool for managing apt packages.\
 Usage: `pkg [--check-mirror] command [arguments]`.
-- `--check-mirror` forces a re-check of availability of mirrors
+- `--check-mirror` - forces a re-check of availability of mirrors
 - Commands:
-  - `autoclean`: Remove all outdated packages from apt cache.
+  - `autoclean` - Remove all outdated packages from apt cache.
-  - `clean`: Remove all packages from apt cache.
+  - `clean` - Remove all packages from apt cache.
-  - `files <packages>`: Show all files installed by packages.
+  - `files <packages>` - Show all files installed by packages.
-  - `install <packages>`: Install specified packages.
+  - `install <packages>` - Install specified packages.
-  - `list-all`: List all packages available in repositories.
+  - `list-all` - List all packages available in repositories.
-  - `list-installed`: List installed packages.
+  - `list-installed` - List installed packages.
-  - `reinstall <packages>`: Reinstall specified installed packages at the latest version.
+  - `reinstall <packages>` - Reinstall specified installed packages at the latest version.
-  - `search <query>`: Search package by query, for example by name or description part.
+  - `search <query>` - Search package by query, for example by name or description part.
-  - `show <packages>`: Show basic metadata, such as dependencies.
+  - `show <packages>` - Show basic metadata, such as dependencies.
-  - `uninstall <packages>`: Uninstall specified packages.
+  - `uninstall <packages>` - Uninstall specified packages.
 Configuration files will be left intact.
-  - `upgrade`: Upgrade all installed packages to the latest version.
+  - `upgrade` - Upgrade all installed packages to the latest version.
-  - `update` Update apt databases from configured repositories.
+  - `update` - Update apt databases from configured repositories.
 #### apt
 apt is a commandline package manager and provides commands for searching and managing as well as querying information about packages.
 It provides the same functionality as the specialized APT tools, like apt-get and apt-cache, but enables options more suitable for interactive use by default.\
 - Usage: `apt [options] command`
 - Synopsys: `apt [-h] [-o=config_string] [-c=config_file] [-t=target_release] [-a=architecture] {list | search | show | update | install pkg [{=pkg_version_number | /target_release}]... | remove pkg... | upgrade | full-upgrade | edit-sources | {-v | --version} | {-h | --help}}`
 - Most used commands:
-  - `list`: list packages based on package names
+  - `list` - list packages based on package names
-  - `search`: search in package descriptions
+  - `search` - search in package descriptions
-  - `show`: show package details
+  - `show` - show package details
-  - `install`: install packages
+  - `install` - install packages
-  - `reinstall`: reinstall packages
+  - `reinstall` - reinstall packages
-  - `remove`: remove packages
+  - `remove` - remove packages
-  - `autoremove`: automatically remove all unused packages
+  - `autoremove` - automatically remove all unused packages
-  - `update`: update list of available packages
+  - `update` - update list of available packages
-  - `upgrade`: upgrade the system by installing/upgrading packages
+  - `upgrade` - upgrade the system by installing/upgrading packages
-  - `full-upgrade`: upgrade the system by removing/installing/upgrading packages
+  - `full-upgrade` - upgrade the system by removing/installing/upgrading packages
-  - `edit-sources`: edit the source information file
+  - `edit-sources` - edit the source information file
-  - `satisfy`: satisfy dependency strings
+  - `satisfy` - satisfy dependency strings
 - See apt(8) for more information about the available commands: [https://manpages.debian.org/unstable/apt/apt.8.en.html](https://manpages.debian.org/unstable/apt/apt.8.en.html).
 - Configuration options and syntax is detailed in apt.conf(5): [https://manpages.debian.org/unstable/apt/apt.conf.5.en.html](https://manpages.debian.org/unstable/apt/apt.conf.5.en.html).
 - Information about how to configure sources can be found in sources.list(5): [https://manpages.debian.org/unstable/apt/sources.list.5.en.html](https://manpages.debian.org/unstable/apt/sources.list.5.en.html).